jngriedel/Flippr/ReadMe.md

 #### I had some troubles where previous states of images would render for a half-second on new pages, such as all database images rendering on a user's page, or the user's images rendering instead of all images on the Home Page.
 This was due to previous states loading before the page ran its dispatch functions.

 #### To fix this, I implented a whole page conditional render variable, and created a nested asynchronous function inside the main render UseEffect, preventing any flashes of unwanted content.
+The same could be accomplished with a .then.

 ```
 function HomePage () {